richardturnnidge/adventure/README.md

+# Escape The Mansion

-Multi-room adventure engine
+Multi-room adventure engine.

 Support for key control (QAOP, arrows) or joystick.
 Nunchuck joystick supported.

 If using the emulator, select the '_em' version as there is a conflict with Nunchuck, so that is removed from the emulator version.

 Written in z80 assembler using Sublime text on Mac.
-Assembled with ez80asm.
+Assembled with `ez80asm`.

 Support for up to 255 rooms.

-Find six keys to open the door.
+Find six keys to open the _exit_ door.

 Eat food to refresh your energy.

 Avoid the nasties...

 Good luck!

 ![esc1](https://github.com/user-attachments/assets/8f303da6-a0d9-4013-8ea8-3ca16fd38a95)
 ![esc2](https://github.com/user-attachments/assets/96ddd1fd-2116-4c09-bce0-56f167b45669)